I want to talk a bit today about labor and work.

 (Applause)

-Now, I think a bit like the IKEA effect, by getting people to work harder, they actually got to love what they’re doing to a higher degree.
+Now, I a little bit like the IKEA effect, by getting to work harder, they actually got them to love they’re doing to a higher degree.

-So how do look at this question experimentally?
-We asked people to build some origami. gave them instructions on how to create origami, and we them a sheet of paper.
-And these were all novices, and they something that was really quite ugly — nothing like frog or a crane.
-But then we told them, “Look, this origami really to us.
-You worked for us, but I’ll tell you what, we’ll sell to you.
-How much do you want to pay for it?”
-And we measured much they were willing to pay for it.
-And had two types of people: We had the people who built it, and the people who did build it, and just looked at it as external observers.
-And we found was that the builders thought that these were beautiful of origami —
+So how do we at this question experimentally?
+We asked people to build some origami.
+We gave them instructions on to create origami, and we gave them a sheet paper.
+And these were all novices, and they built something was really quite ugly — nothing like a frog a crane.
+But then we told them, “Look, this origami belongs to us.
+You worked for us, but I’ll you what, we’ll sell it to you.
+How much do you want to pay for it?” we measured how much they were willing to pay for it.
+And had two types of people: We had the people who built it, and the who did not build it, and just looked at it external observers.
+And what we found was that the builders thought that these were pieces of origami —

 (Laughter)

-and they were willing to pay times more for them than the people who just them externally.
-Now you could say — if you were builder, do you think [you’d say], “Oh, I love origami, but I know that nobody else would love it?”
-“I love this origami, and everybody else will love it well?”
-Which one of those two is correct?
-Turns out the builders not only loved origami more, they thought that everybody would see the world in view.
-They thought everybody else would love it more as well.
+and they were willing pay five times more for them than the people just evaluated them externally.
+Now you could say — if you were a builder, you think [you’d say], “Oh, I love this origami, but I that nobody else would love it?”
+Or “I love origami, and everybody else will love it as well?”
+Which one those two is correct?
+Turns out the builders not only loved origami more, they thought that everybody would see the in their view.
+They thought everybody else would love more as well.

-In the version, we tried to do the IKEA effect.
+In the next version, we tried to do the IKEA effect.
 We tried make it more difficult.
 So for some people, we the same task.
 For some people, we made it by hiding the instructions.
-At the top of the sheet, we had little diagrams of you fold origami.
+At the top of the sheet, we had little diagrams how you fold origami.
 For some people, we just eliminated that.
-So now was tougher.
+So this was tougher.
 What happened?
-Well in an objective way, the origami was uglier, it was more difficult.
-Now when we looked the easy origami, we saw the same thing — loved it more, evaluators loved it less.
+Well in an objective way, the now was uglier, it was more difficult.
+Now when we looked at the easy origami, we saw same thing — builders loved it more, evaluators loved it less.
 When you at the hard instructions, the effect was larger.
-Why? now the builders loved it even more.
+Why?
+Because now the builders it even more.

 (Laughter)

-They put all this extra effort into it. evaluators?
+They put all this extra effort it.
+And evaluators?
 They loved it even less.
 Because in reality, was even uglier than the first version.

 (Laughter)